Become an independent and highly sought-after researcher with a Doctoral Degree (PhD) in Creative Arts at Victoria University.

 We offer an advanced research program for our doctoral degree in the arts, across our research focus areas.

-Conduct original research in an area that is of interest to you and of broader significance to the University, industry and the community, with the assistance of an experienced research supervisory team.
+Conduct original research in an area of interest to you and of broader significance to VU, industry and the community.
+This research will inform your creative work.
+You will be assisted by an experienced research supervisory team.

 The PhD includes:

-You will also learn to be an effective communicator through the presentation and defense of your research in a wide variety of contexts such as:
+You will also learn to be an effective communicator through the presentation and defence of your research in a wide variety of contexts such as:

-- refereed quality academic outlets appropriate to your field (e.g. ranked journals, good quality academic conferences, your thesis, book chapters, monographs
+- refereed academic outlets appropriate to your field (e.g. ranked journals, academic conferences, book chapters, monographs)

 - public presentation to broader audiences.